SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 # Data analysis

 The following files should be emailed (or otherwise given to the pupils) before the lesson.
-(Show my homework or similar may be of help here) quatmultiply.m,  vtg_quat2eul.m,  quatconj.m,  load_up_your_data.m,  ll2utm.m getslopeintercept.m,  wbmf.m These can all be found [here](Ks3_Lesson_link.zip)
+(Show my homework or similar may be of help here)  The files need to be used by the pupils from a directory of their own.
+Else, any modifications the pupils might make would be apparent to all. quatmultiply.m,  vtg_quat2eul.m,  quatconj.m,  load_up_your_data.m,  ll2utm.m getslopeintercept.m,  wbmf.m These can all be found [here](Ks3_Lesson_link.zip)